Capital gains come from all sorts of assets, including stocks, bonds and properties.

 Up until June of 2024, the inclusion rate on capital gains was ½; now, that rate can range between ½ and ⅔ depending on the type of capital gains realized.
 When it comes to taxable capital gains for Canadian-controlled private corporations and trusts (including mutual fund trusts), the rate has now increased to a two-thirds inclusion rate.

-When it comes to capital gains, it’s important to remember that your provincial tax payable is going to be the same; it’s just your applicable inclusion rate that may change.
-It’s also important to note that most trusts (including related segregated trust funds) aren’t exempt from the ⅔ inclusion rate like some individuals are.
 That said, qualified disability trusts are exempt.
 When it comes to paying taxes, the total net capital losses and gains are calculated for the tax year (fiscal period), which could offset net gains and reduce your tax payable.
-You can also forward some of your allowable capital loss or gains to the immediately preceding taxation year or up to 3 years after.
+You can also forward some of your allowable capital losses or gains to the immediately preceding taxation year or up to 3 years after.

 Capital Gains Paid on $100,000